 CWE-77: Improper Neutralization of Special Elements used in a Command ('Command Injection')

-This vulnerability occurs when the program constructs all or part of a command using externally-influenced input without neutralizing the elements.
+These security problems occur when your software constructs all or part of a command using externally-influenced input without neutralizing the elements.

 CWE-306: Missing Authentication for Critical Function